 Another category is beverage containers up to 3 liters, such as bottles and composite containers (for example used for beer, juices or milk).
 Those single-use plastic products can be placed on the market only if the caps and lids are attached to the container during the intended use phase.

-The Directive distinguishes one more category of single-use products, which need to be clearly marked when putting on the market to inform the consumer of appropriate disposal and negative impact of littering.
-Those are sanitary pads, tampons, wet wipes, tobacco products, cups for beverages.
+The Directive distinguishes one more category of single-use products, which need to be clearly marked when put on the market to inform the consumer of appropriate disposal and the negative impact of littering.
+Those are sanitary pads, tampons, wet wipes, tobacco products, and cups for beverages.

 There are also additional requirements for producers of single-use plastics.
 The recycled content in PET bottles needs to reach a specific level and the collection rates for plastic bottles need to be increased.
 The extended producer responsibility includes covering costs of awareness-raising measures and waste collection of single-use plastic.

 The deadline for implementation of laws and regulations by the EU Member States is July 2021, which is 2 years after the Directive came into force.
 However, deadlines for the particular action points may be different, for example for bottle collection rates and PET recycled content ratio.